mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

 # Pagerank Project

 In this project, you will create a simple search engine for the website https://www.lawfareblog.com .
-This website provides legal analysis on US national security problems.
+This website provides legal analysis on US national security issues.

-## Task 1
+## Task 1: the power method

-Implement the `WebGraph.power_method` function for computing the pagerank vector.
+Implement the `WebGraph.power_method` function in `pagerank.py` for computing the pagerank vector.

 **Part 1:**